caroleolivier/caroleolivier.github.io/_posts/2017-11-09-containerised-application-deployment-solutions.md

 * [Azure Container Service](https://azure.microsoft.com/en-gb/services/container-service/) (AKS)
 <br/>This service seems to be great for complex containerised applications that require load-balancing, easy scaling, availability and container orchestration.
-<br/>In my case, while I want my service to be always available, the rest is not going to be a problem and the complexity this service seems to be adding is not worth it.
+<br/>In my case, while I want my service to be always available, the rest is not going to be a problem and the complexity this service is adding is not worth it.
+As an example, it uses [Kubernetes](https://kubernetes.io/) as default orchestrator, do I really need it for my one container application? ^^

 * [Container Instance](https://azure.microsoft.com/en-gb/services/container-instances/)
 <br/>This service addresses a different type of needs to AKS.
 It offers like a computing farm where users can send jobs on-demand and paid for the processing time.